risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 - Update the `Cloud_HOST` according to the region and Cloud provider of your RisingWave cluster.

-- Update the `TENANT_CLUSTER_ID` with the specific cluster ID in your RisingWave environment.
-For example, if your cluster URL is `risingwave-cloud.com/cluster/168/us-central1/overview/`, replace `TENANT_CLUSTER_ID` with the value `168`.
+- Update the `CLUSTER_ID` with the specific cluster ID in your RisingWave environment.
+For example, if your cluster URL is `risingwave-cloud.com/cluster/168/us-central1/overview/`, replace `CLUSTER_ID` with the value `168`.

 </TabItem>